Raphael-Boichot/Pico-slide-show/README.md

 # Flex with your Game Boy Camera images

-This project is a simple design for a tiny digital frame that displays Game Boy Camera images - because what better use of modern electronics than reviving 128×112 pixel grayscale selfies from the ’90s?
+This project is a simple design for a tiny digital frame that displays Game Boy Camera images - because what better use of modern electronics than reviving 128×112 pixel grayscale selfies from the nineties ?
 It’s compact, portable, easy to build, and powered by a single CR2XXX lithium battery.

 ## Environment configuration